evilprince2009/evilprince2009.github.io/README.md

 ## Terminal style Portfolio website

+Written using:

+- HTML5 (No Templates or Boilplate used)
+- CSS3 (Pure CSS , no Frameworks or Libraries used)
+- TypeScript (ES6)

+Tools used:

+- VSCode
+- Webpack

 ### Available commands

 - ⚡ `help` - The most basic command, this will show you the available commands.